COOORN/AssistGPT/README.md

 A GPT client that has long term memory.
-Designed to be an assistant for task management and productivity in general
+## How it works
+Every time a message is sent, embeddings are created and are relevent documents are retrieved(shown in the context card).
+There is also a persistent memory that the AI always has access to

 Full privacy: all completely local using localForage(an indexedDB wrapper).

 ### To - do not in any order:

-- Web browsing
+- [ ] Web browsing
-- [x] more sustainable and cost effective memory(currently tokenizing all message history each time)
-- [x] import and export data
-- 1.  not sure how long term sustainable clipboard is
-- [x] notes - STILL EXPERIMENTAL(removed for now until it becomes useful)
-  - 1. need to add editing and deleting notes
-  - 2. need to let ai access notes
-- [x] viewing to-dos
-- now can edit
-- better API key auth
+- [ ] Local AI - Once they make LangChain JS/TS support better, this should be possible